kerberos-io/documentation/1.0.0/5_FAQ.md

 ### Installed Kerberos.io from image

 When kerberos is installed with the image, you can edit the wireless.conf file on the SD card.
-Insert the SD card in your workstation and open the file **/boot/wireless.conf**.
+Insert the SD card in your workstation and open the file **wireless.conf**.
 You will see a similar config like below, edit the ESSID property with the name of your WIFI connection and the property Key with the WIFI password.

     Description='A simple WPA encrypted wireless connection'